alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 1. Create your WooCommerce Shipping Zones and add the Biz Courier shipping method.
 1. Adjust pricing for each zone depending on your contract.

-Save your Biz Courier credentials into _Dashboard > WooCommerce > Settings > Biz Courier_.
+Save your Biz Courier credentials into _Dashboard > WooCommerce Settings > Integration > Biz Courier & Logistics_.

-_Note: Consult Biz Courier for your shipping country's list of inaccessible areas._
+_Note: Consult Biz Courier for your shipping country's list of inaccessible areas and their postal codes._

 ### Manage Shipments